Level 2 Customer Service Apprenticeship

 The Apprenticeship Process

-• Apprentices are allocated a Dynamic Training Skills & Development Coach who will support and guide them for the duration of their apprenticeship
+Apprentices are allocated a skills & development coach by a training provider such as Dynamic Training, who will support and guide them for the duration of their apprenticeship.

 Frequently Asked Apprenticeship Questions